 From the barrier, turn left and follow Hørsvegen past Høre Stavkirke (worth a stop) and continue on until you come to Ryfoss.
 Here there is a gas station, grocery store and cafe.
 From Ryfoss we recommend crossing the E16 at the underpass rather than cycling the 200 meters along the main road, before turning off to Syndin.
 There is then a tough climb up to Syndin and Syndinstøga for approx. 10 km.

 From Syndinstøga, Mjølkevegen continues towards Vaset (about 26 km), follow the signage.
 Between Nørre and Sørger Trollhovd it is approx. 2 km which can have some wet sections.
 Here it may be necessary to walk with the bike in some places.
 The route then continues on to Murkelie, then you cycle with lake Vasetvatnet on your left side all the way to Vaset.

 At Vaset there are several lodging options, such as Vasetstølen and Gomobu Fjellstue.
 The latter lies 3 km up towards Brattåsen.
 From Gomobu, cycle to Brattåsen crossing, and then via Gauklie to Furuset.
 Continue onwards following the signs to Oset, down towards the dam where there is a cycle path.
 You pass Oset Mountain Hotel and turn right up to Storefjell Resort Hotel.
 From Vaset to Storefjell it is just under 30 km.

 From Storefjell you follow the signs down to Gol, mainly along the main road towards Gol station.
 Alternatively, you can use the offer of transport between Storefjell Resort Hotel and Gol Station.

 If you make use of the transport service to / from the train stations, the cycle route is reduced to approx. 195 km.

-The route can be cycled both ways, but is somewhat more demanding if you start from Gol than from Vinstra.
+The route can be done both ways, but is somewhat more demanding if you start from Gol than from Vinstra.